grame-cncm/faustwebsite/src/doc/tutorials/src/juce.md

-# Tutorial: Adding Faust DSP Support to Your JUCE Plug-ins
+# Adding Faust DSP Support to Your JUCE Plug-ins

 > This tutorial doesn't belong to the Faust manual.
 It will eventually live in its own page.
 It has been placed here for now for convenience and